BECOME A PART OF SFBC&TS

 General Admissions Policies

 South Florida Bible College & Theological Seminary considers all applicants, regardless of religious affiliation, race, ethnic heritage, gender, age, or physical ability.
-Students who have graduated from high school or the equivalent (General Education Development (GED) certificate holders), individuals whose high school class has graduated, as well as current high school students who meet the Post Secondary Enrollment Options Program criteria or the Supplemental Enrollment criteria may apply for admission to SFBC&TS.
+Students who have graduated from high school or the equivalent (General Education Development (GED) certificate holders), individuals whose high school class has graduated, as well as current high school students who meet the Post Secondary Enrollment Options Program criteria or the Supplemental Enrollment criteria may apply for admission to SFBC.
 Students will be charged a non-refundable registration/application fee.